You are hereGrow Weed Basics: How to Grow Marijuana Tutorial

 If growing indoors you will need to provide your plant with the light it needs to grow.

 The most common types of lights used indoor with marijuana are:

-- High Intensity Discharge (HID) lights such as High Pressure Sodium (HPS) and Metal Halide (MH) grow lights.
-The "gold standard" for growing weed, these lights are powerful and proven to provide great yields , though they use quite a bit of energy and produce heat that usually needs to be vented from your grow space.
+High Intensity Discharge (HID) lights includes High Pressure Sodium (HPS) and Metal Halide (MH) grow lights.
+The "gold standard" for growing weed, these lights are powerful and proven to provide great yields, though they use quite a bit of energy and produce heat that usually needs to be vented from your grow space.

-- Florescent lighting use a low amount of electricity and work great for younger plants.
+Fluorescent lighting use a low amount of electricity and work great for younger plants.
 Fluorescent lighting is often used for the younger vegetative stage of marijuana.
 In most cases, you'll either need to train your plants to grow short and bushy or supplement with more light during the flowering stage to get good yields.